olinic/CornerStone/CodingStandard.md

    > Reason: 3 spaces provides enough to make the indents clear, but not too much where there are unnecessary characters.

 ## Braces
-* Named functions, interfaces, and classes have the opening brace on the next line.
+* Named functions, interfaces, enums, and classes have the opening brace on the next line.

    ```typescript
    function hello(): string